-The Act establishes ethical standards for certain public servants, and prohibits public servants from: (1) using their positions for their financial benefit or for the benefit of their extended family or business, N.C.G.S. § 138A-31; and (2) participating in official actions from which they or certain associated persons might receive a reasonably foreseeable financial benefit, N.C.G.S. § 138A-36(a).
+The Act establishes ethical standards for certain public servants and prohibits public servants from: (1) using their positions for their financial benefit or for the benefit of their extended family or business, N.C.G.S. § 138A-31; and (2) participating in official actions from which they or certain associated persons might receive a reasonably foreseeable financial benefit, N.C.G.S. § 138A-36(a).
 The Act also requires public servants to take appropriate steps to remove themselves from proceedings in which their impartiality might reasonably be questioned due to a familial, personal, or financial relationship with a participant in those proceedings.
 N.C.G.S. § 138A-36(c).

-The Honorable Roy A. Cooper III September 20, 2023 Page 2 of 2
+The Honorable Roy A. Cooper III July 29, 2024 Page 2 of 2

-Mr. Hillman would fill the role of a member with experience in finance and investments.
-He is the managing partner of the economic and political consulting company RLH Consulting LLC.
-In addition, he earned income from Vichara Technologies, a capital markets technology solutions company.
-As such, Mr. Hillman has the potential for a conflict of interest and should exercise appropriate caution in the performance of his public duties should issues involving these entities come before the Board for official action.
+Ms. McRee would fill the role of a State employee with experience in finance and investments.
+She owns financial interests in publicly owned companies including but not limited to NASB Financial Inc. and Trustmark Corporation.
+In addition, she owns financial interests in non-publicly owned companies including Investek.
+As such, she has the potential for a conflict of interest and should exercise appropriate caution in the performance of her public duties should issues involving any entity in which she owns a financial interest come before the Board for official action.